 Restart the device

-‘Unfortunately, settings have stopped working’ is a very annoying issue but you can fix it just by restarting your Android phone or tablet.
+‘Unfortunately, settings have stopped working’ is a very annoying issue, but you can fix it by restarting your Android phone or tablet.
 Press and hold the Power button.
 When the menu opens, tap Restart.
 Try to access the settings.

 Clear cache of the device

 The next step is clearing the cache of your Android device.
-This will clear cached data for all the apps you have on your smartphone or tablet.
+It will clear cached data for all the apps you have on your smartphone or tablet.